DuguidLab/histalign/docs/index.md

 ## Prerequisites
 `histalign` works best with [HDF5 files](https://www.hdfgroup.org/solutions/hdf5/) (.h5).
 However, support for TIFF, LIF, and PNG files is available.
 For a full list of available formats, run the `histalign list` command locally.

 In order to carry out alignment, single-channel, two-dimensional images are needed.
 See [data preparation](tutorials/data-preparation.md) for more details.
+It should also be noted that only bright tissue on dark background is supported.
+The quantification pipeline should be able to handle dark on bright but the alignment experience will be much degraded.

 ## Installation
 `histalign` is being developed with all major platforms in mind (Linux, macOS, Windows).
 However, due to hardware issues, testing on MacOS is limited.